-Let $B^n_3$ be the event that in the sequence $X$ there are at least $((1/32)-\epsilon/16)n$ blocks of zeros of length five.\\ Let $p_5(v)$ be the conditional probability on $X$, that when we pick a block of five zeros at random in $X$, this block happens to satisfy the following two conditions:\\ 1) The block is contained between two consecutive matched ones.
+Let $B^n_3$ be the event that in the sequence $X$ there are at least $(1/32-\epsilon/16)n$ blocks of zeros of length five.
+Let $p_5(v)$ be the conditional probability on $X$, that when picking a block of five zeros at random in $X$, this block happens to satisfy the following two conditions:\begin{itemize} \item[1)] The block is contained between two consecutive matched ones.
 (Matched by the alignment $v$.)
-This means that between the two matched ones there is our block of length five and nothing else.\\ 2) The pair of ones in the $Y$-text to which the pair of consecutive ones are aligned by $v$ contains only zeros in between them and strictly less than five of them.\\ In other words, $p_5(v)$ is the conditional probability (conditional on $X$) that when we pick at random a block of zeros of length five in $X$, there exists $i\leq k$, such that the randomly selected block is equal to $[\pi_v(i-1)+1,\pi_v(i)-1]$ and all of the following holds:
+In other words, between the two matched ones there is the block of length five and nothing else. \item[2)] The pair of ones in the $Y$-text to which the pair of consecutive ones are aligned by $v$ contains only zeros in between them and strictly less than five of them.\end{itemize} In other words, $p_5(v)$ is the conditional probability (conditional on $X$) that when picking at random a block of zeros of length five in $X$, there exists $i\leq k$, such that the randomly selected block is equal to $[\pi_v(i-1)+1,\pi_v(i)-1]$ and all of the following properties hold: